 Doak-Gebauer laments the violence and objectifying of humans that takes place online.

 Are you able to share any stats about the dangers of child pornography or other Internet crimes?

 Viewing pornography is causing an epidemic of child-on-child sexual assault.

-Mercy Hospital in Kansas City has has correlated the viewing of porn to child-on-child sexual assault, reports Doak-Gebauer.
+Mercy Hospital in Kansas City has correlated the viewing of porn to child-on-child sexual assault, reports Doak-Gebauer.
 They’ve found that 51% of predators in their child sexual trauma unit are children between the ages of 12 and 15.

-Doak-Gebauer shares that Thorn, an organization that defends children from sexual abuse, has reported that that between 2004 and 2015, child pornography and sexual assult from children increased by 5,000%.
+Doak-Gebauer shares that Thorn, an organization that defends children from sexual abuse, has reported that between 2004 and 2015, child pornography and sexual assault from children increased by 5,000%.
 She says the organization recently reported that it has increased by 10,000%.
 Teens are sexually harassing and cyberbullying, asking others for nudes (nude photos).

 You developed a Theory of Digital Supervision.
 Can you describe it?